Alliance for the Union of Romanians: Election to Parliament and first legislature (2020–2024)

+In the first round of the 2024 Romanian presidential election on 24 November, Simion received 13.9% of the vote, not preceding to the planned runoff on 8 December.
+However, the runoff was never held as due to accusations of Russian interference in favour of first round winner Călin Georgescu.
+In the 2024 parliamentary election a week later, AUR received 18% of the vote, becoming the second largest party in both houses of the Romanian Parliament.

+The aftermath of the first presidential vote was controversial and led Romania to the brink of a political crisis, with AUR aligning itself with Georgescu, arranging protests in his favour.

+Simion won the first round of the 2025 presidential election on 4 May with 41% of the vote, losing the runoff on 18 May to Independent candidate Nicușor Dan with 46.4% against Dan's 53.6%.
+In early June, geopolitician Dan Dungaciu, lawyer Silvia Uscov and former SOS member Andrei Gușă joined AUR.

 Ideology

+The party claims it is a centre-right, patriotic, and Christian democratic party.
+However, it is described as right-wing or far-right by third-party sources.

-According to the party's website, AUR's ultimate goal is to achieve the unification of all Romanians "wherever they are located, in Bucharest, Iași, Timișoara, Cernăuți, Timoc, Italy, or Spain".
-The website names four pillars for the party: family, nation, Christian faith, and liberty.
-The party characterizes its members as "the defenders of the Church".
+According to the party's website, AUR's ultimate goal is to achieve the unification of all Romanians "wherever they are located, in Bucharest, Iași, Timișoara, Cernăuți, Timoc, Voivodina, Italy, or Spain", while wanting to unite Romania and Moldova together, as well as land with Romanian speakers in neighboring countries.
+The party has been called irredentist.

+The party's website names four pillars for the party: family, nation, Christian faith, and liberty.
+The party characterises its members as "the defenders of the Church".
 It is opposed to "gender ideology" and believes that a nation has no chance of surviving "unless it cultivates the original pattern of the classic family".
+The party opposes same-sex marriage, euthanasia and medically-assisted suicide.
+The AUR wants to introduce an anti-LGBTQ law based on the Hungarian anti-LGBTQ law.
+The party also opposes abortion.

 The party's representatives became popular on social media as a result of their positioning against measures taken by the government during the COVID-19 pandemic.
 Leading members, such as Șoșoacă (later expelled), gained thousands of followers.
 AUR has been described as supporting "anti-medicine, anti-vaccination" rhetoric.
-This accusation was rejected by George Simion, president of AUR, claiming that the party supports the "freedom of choice", also saying that the party, unlike its Western social-conservative counterparts, is not anti-abortion.
+This accusation was rejected by George Simion, president of AUR, claiming that the party supports the "freedom of choice".
 The party's manifesto opposes secularism and condemns atheism, and claims that Christians are persecuted in Romania.
 The party has been critical of the impact of the local autonomy of Hungarians in Romania on the rights of ethnic Romanians in the centre of the country (where the Hungarians are the majority), leading to accusations of being Magyarophobic.
-The latter accusation was rejected by the president of AUR, and the party denounced the media, accusing media outlets of spreading false information about its campaign.
+The latter accusation was rejected by the president of AUR.

 Simion has cited Law and Justice and Fidesz, the ruling parties in Poland and Hungary respectively, as some of his models.